top of page

 The Secret the Locals Keep

-Santa Fe Island offers what the more visited sites can't: solitude.
 The turquoise lagoon rarely sees more than one or two boats at a time.
 The endemic Santa Fe land iguana moves through opuntia cactus forests, and the snorkeling rivals anywhere in the archipelago—without the crowds.

 Where the Ocean Meets the Plate

 Fresh ceviche arrives at tables within hours of leaving the water.
 Grilled lobster and fish need little embellishment.
-Encebollado—the Ecuadorian fish stew traditionally eaten for breakfast—provides comfort after early-morning wildlife encounters.
+Encebollado — the Ecuadorian fish stew traditionally eaten for breakfast— provides comfort after early-morning wildlife encounters.
 The dining experience tends toward casual, with restaurants understanding that guests arrive sunburned and more interested in swapping stories about sea lion encounters than formal service.

 Designing Your Galapagos Journey